Ever dreamed of living the van life? Thinking about taking on a Toyota HiAce camper conversion and heading out on some epic road trips?

 I probably spent about another $300 with all the bits taken into account.

-So add an extra $450 to the overall cost for the finishing, personalised touches)
+So an extra $450 of the overall cost was for the finishing, personalised touches

-One of the 2 other splurges I made (which I was very glad I did) was the push to open draws on the main cabinet (which made everything flush and streamline), as well as heavy duty runners for the back pull out draws – so I could store everything I needed for van life.
+One of the 2 other splurges I made (which I was very glad I did) was the push to open draws on the main cabinet (which made everything flush and streamline) which were $17 a set (3 needed), as well as heavy duty runners for the back pull out draws – so I could store everything I needed for van life – which were $56 a set (2 needed).

 This made them run super smoothly and stable, so I didn’t have to worry about how much I stored in them.